 Like other types of loans.
 There is nothing like guaranteed approval, but a lot of dealers use this to get buyers on their scammed list.
 They will process your credit and increase your chances of getting approved, for exorbitant terms.
 The reason most dealers run this scam is that the intending buyers already made up his mind to buy a car at a moderate and often affordable car loan interest rate.
 And even some borrowers may require a vehicle irrespective of the price offered.

-It’s a dirty trick.
+This auto loan financial scam is a dirty trick.
 The best thing you can do as a loan buyer is staying clear of any dealership that offers you guaranteed approval.

 No matter the conditions of your financing, the upfront fee is a red flag and a terrible sign.
 Lenders mostly force or influence buyers to make an upfront payment before their application is processed.
 Don’t fall for it; it is a calculated attempt to get you to pay them whether you end up getting the loan or not.

 The upfront fee usually happens every day on the online space where you are cajoled into paying the price and then you never a word from the lender again.
 The moment a lender requests payment from you upfront, you are advised to stop negotiations, contact and report to the appropriate authority.
-Trusted car lenders won’t ask for any fees in advance before you sign the contract.
+Trusted car loan lenders won’t ask for any fees in advance before you sign the contract.

 Some people see it as a scam, others just view it as a dealer trying to cheat you, but anyways, packing payments is a change to the original price of your loan.
 A dealer implores a buyer to focus on the monthly servicing of the loan fee, not the total credit, and then add on unaccountable extras that only increase the monthly payment by either $10 0r $20.